Write for Us!

 We are seeking writers who are passionate about social justice as it intersects with the challenges of parenthood.
 Our quarterly magazine features practical tactics, hard-learned lessons, and personal experiences with the goal of inspiring parents of all races to strive toward a more unified future.

-In 2018, we’ll cover the parenting and LGBTQ concerns, food insecurity, ways to teach children about consent, gender norms, and additional topics will be addressed as they arise.
+We cover parenting and race and racism, LGBTQ life, food insecurity, ways to teach children about consent, gender norms, and additional topics will be addressed as they arise.
 Your interpretation of these topics is valued and we are open to various styles and angles of coverage.

 We are always looking for personal essays or well-researched articles on the topics of racial justice and cultural as related to parenting.